 - i.
 Updated Provisional UC as per the format shared by the Ministry for the current Financial Year duly signed and sealed by Director, SAU; - ii.
 Audited UC as per the format shared by the Ministry for the previous Financial Year duly signed and stamped by a Chartered Accountant and Director, SAU. - iii.
-Audited Report including Receipt & Payment A/c, Income & Expenditure A/c, Balance Sheet and Auditor's note of previous iv.
+Audited Report including Receipt & Payment A/c, Income & Expenditure A/c, Balance Sheet and Auditor's note of previous Financial Year duly signed and sealed by a Chartered Accountant. - iv.
 Opening Balance, Closing Balance, funds released from Ministry and expenditure as mentioned in audited UC should be tallied with the Receipt & Payment A/c of Audit Report.
 In case of mismatch, clarification is required.